Route 66 in La Verne, California

 The California Live Oak pictured above is behind the La Paloma sign.

 The city has preserved a small orange grove at Heritage Park.
-A California live oak that is endemic to the area is here.
+A California live oak that is endemic to the area is there.
 A creek runs through the park.
 It is retained by concrete.
-Orange groves would have been seen from Foothill all the way to Golden Hills Rd.
-My house stands near the Los Angeles National Forest on an old orange grove ranch along with other tract homes.
+Orange groves would have been seen from Foothill all the way to Golden Hills Rd and beyond.
+The foothills are tract homes now, but the occassional grove house can still be spotted.

-The DeWenter Mansion, built in the 40s, is still the grandest house in town and is situated on a knoll about a mile from Route 66.
+The DeWenter Mansion, built in the 40s, is still the grandest house in town and sits on a knoll about a mile from Route 66.
 Henry DeWenter was able to build the gem from the earnings of his 299 acre orange grove and ranch.
-The traveler would have seen the house above the orange groves.
-At 10,000 square feet it was built for entertaining with indoor pond under a glass atrium and a two story high living room with views facing the mountains.
-Actors and the rich and famous are said to be entertained in this impressive house.
+The traveler would have seen the house above the orange groves from Foothill blvd.
+Built for grandeur and entertaining, there is an indoor pond/pool under a glass atrium on the southside and a two story high living room with views facing the mountains on the north.
+Actors and the rich enjoyed stays and entertainment in this impressive 10,000 foot house.

 In 1986 the Heritage Foundation of La Verne offered tours.
 The neighbors enjoyed seeing fairy tale decor, such as, tasteful wood trim, stairs and windows of the early 20th century.
 A patio setting with concrete banisters line the north side of the house.
 The front of the house faces the San Gabriel Mountains.
 The high windows you see on the left is the beautiful living room.
-The two small windows on the second story seen at the corner of the house is an open loft appointed with wood banisters, stairs and walls with a cozy view of the living room below.
-A doorway leads to a castle like stairway to the atrium below.
+The two small windows on the second story seen at the corner of the house is an open loft with wood banisters and a cozy view of the living room below.
+A doorway from the loft leads to a castle like stairway to the atrium and pool below.

-The mansion had serious repairing in the early eighties but not much has been heard about it since.
-By the early nineties it was totally hemmed in with large tract homes and a new elementary school.
+By the early nineties large tract homes and a new elementary school circles the property.
 The school is to the west of a creek that runs past the house.
-This picture is taken near the school grounds.
+This picture is a view from the school grounds.
 It is visible from Hertiage Park, as well.
 The mansion is on the National Register of Historic Places and owned by a private resident.

 West End of La Verne